How to Create Stunning HDR Effect Photos in Minutes 2025

 - How to use virtual copies in Lightroom for single-shot HDR

-Lightroom's virtual copy feature provides a powerful way to create HDR effects without extra storage space.
-Creating multiple versions allows you to adjust exposure levels independently.
-Each copy can focus on different aspects of the image, from shadows to highlights.
-The technique saves time compared to traditional HDR software workflows.
+Lightroom’s virtual copy feature provides a powerful way to create HDR effects without taking up extra storage space.
+By creating multiple virtual copies of the same image, you can adjust exposure levels independently to highlight different aspects of the photo, such as shadows, highlights, and mid-tones.
+This technique saves time compared to traditional HDR software workflows, giving photographers more flexibility and control over their edits.

 - Overview of Photomatix's HDR and Fusion tools